Quadratic Equations in Hyperbolic Groups are NP-complete: Introduction

 The study of quadratic equations (an equation is quadratic if each variable appears exactly twice) over free groups began with the work of Malcev \cite{Malcev-1962}.
 One of the reasons the research in this topic has been so fruitful is a deep connection between quadratic equations and the topology of surfaces (see, for example \cite{Grigorchuk-Kurchanov-1989}).

 In \cite{Comerford-Edmunds-1981} the problem of deciding if a quadratic equation over a free group is satisfiable was shown to be decidable.
 In addition it was shown in \cite{Olshanskii-1989}, \cite{Grigorchuk-Kurchanov-1989}, and \cite{Grigorchuk-Lysenok-1992} that if $n$, the number of variables, is fixed, then deciding if a standard quadratic equation has a solution can be done in time which is polynomial in the sum of the lengths of the coefficients.
 (In \cite{Grigorchuk-Lysenok-1992} this was shown for hyperbolic groups.)
 In \cite{KLMT} it was shown that the problem whether a quadratic equation in a free group has a solution, is NP-complete.
-In the present paper we will show that similar problem is NP-complete in a torsion-free hyperbolic group.
+In the present paper we will show that similar problem is NP-complete in a torsion-free hyperbolic group and obtain polynomial bounds on minimal solutions of quadratic equations in such a group.
 There are still very few problems in topology and geometry which are known to be NP-complete, one of them is 3-manifold knot genus \cite{AHT}.
 It was proved in \cite{kv} that in a free group, the length of the value of each variable in a minimal solution of a standard quadratic equation is bounded by $2s$ for an orientable equation and by $12s^4$ for a non-orientable equation, where $s$ is the sum of the lengths of the coefficients.
 Similar result was proved in \cite{lm} for arbitrary quadratic equations.